openaps/docs/docs/Setup/rpi.md

 * If it says anything about Release 8 / Jessie, you are done and can go down to "Test SSH Access"
 * If it says anything else, you need to go back to "Put Jessie on your Micro SD Card"

+<a id="raspi-config"></a>
+### Run raspi-config
 Run

 `sudo raspi-config`

 to expand filesystem, change user password and set timezone (in internationalization options).
-This will take effect on the next reboot, so it is a good idea to go ahead and run `sudo reboot` now.
+This will take effect on the next reboot, so go ahead and reboot if prompted, or run `sudo reboot` when you're ready.

 ## Setup Password-less Login [optional]